zygontech/www-auto-provisioning-atlas/src/data/readme.md

 This repository is an inventory of authentication and provisioning methods for all public web applications (SaaS, Cloud Apps, etc.).

+Link to website version: [The Auto-Provisioning Atlas at autoprovisioningatlas.zygon.tech](https://autoprovisioningatlas.zygon.tech/)

 ![The Auto-Provisioning Atlas](https://zygon-public-resources.s3.eu-west-3.amazonaws.com/auto_provisioning_atlas.png?)

 ## Why Do We Need This?